sergeiivankov/settlers/docs/readme.md

 - `secure_server` - enable HTTPS server, see `.env.example` for required parameters

-**Important:** using one of `db_...` features is required!
+IMPORTANT: using one of `db_...` features is required!
 By default `db_sqlite` is enabled.
 To use other database pass to cargo build or run command next flags: "--no-default-features --features settlers-server/db_..."